eXsio/vaadin-plupload/README.md

 ### Attention!
 The MIT license concernes olny the addon.
 If You want to use Plupload, please familiarize youself with it's licensing terms, which can be found here: http://www.plupload.com/license/gplv2 and here: http://www.plupload.com/license/oem

+### Online demo

+You can find a working examples here: http://vaadin-plupload.jelastic.servint.net/examples/

 ---

 ### Installation